deanblackborough/gm-platformer/README.md

 - Changing how platforms move
 - Need to update collision
 - Need to show debug values/ranges for moving platforms
-- Fix how we assign sprites at speed as it is wrong at the moment
 - You can slide and then end up in a ground object
-- You can dash when not on ground
-- You can slide when not on ground
-- You should be locked into sliding and dashing
+- Cooldown for sliding and dashing

 ## To Do

-- Dash should be a ground dash
 - Drop down animation when falling
 - Debug option to show colliders on objects, players
 - Solid platforms - for puzzles